 In a second step, the RFQ will be commissioned.
 It is foreseen to start with a proton beam of half the intensity and half the energy to achieve the same space charge effect, before a deuteron beam is used.
-The deuteron current will then be ramped up to 125 mA and the duty cycle will be increased from 10 until the power limit of the low-power beam dump, that still used in this phase, is reached.
+The deuteron current will then be ramped up to $125 \, \text{mA}$ and the duty cycle will be increased from $10^{-4}$ until the power limit of the low-power beam dump, which is still used in this phase, is reached.

 In the third and final phase, the SRF linac with the HEBT will be commissioned.
-First, a proton beam beam will be used, before to use deuterons.
+First, a proton beam will be used, before to use deuterons.
 The deuteron beam current and duty cycle are then successively increased to nominal values.
-In this phase the real beam dump will be available instead of the low-power beam dump as well which allows to ramp the beam power up to nominal conditions [35, 36, 37].
+In this phase the real beam dump will be available instead of the low-power beam dump which will allow to ramp the beam power up to nominal conditions [36, 37, 38].